 - The same is true with a tummy tuck or a facelift – suddenly you notice how having a flatter tummy or tighter facial skin makes the rest of your body appear, in contrast – and ageing, pregnancy, feature imbalance or birth deformity are only SOME of the reasons people choose to have a plastic surgery procedure.

-How can you best ride the emotional ups and downs of your recovery and healing period after having surgery?
+How can you best cope with the feelings – emotional ups and downs of your recovery and healing period -after having surgery?

 Tips for COPING with your RECOVERY period.

 - First, download and read the Plastic Surgery Procedure and Recovery Guides) at the links listed above.